strategineer/personal-website/content/books/2012-05-01/index.md

 date: 2012-05-01
 params:
   isbn13: "9781529034523"
+  series: "The Hitchhiker's Guide To The Galaxy"
   year: "2020"
 star_rating: 0
-title: The Hitchhiker's Guide To The Galaxy - Volume One In The Trilogy Of Five
+title: The Hitchhiker's Guide To The Galaxy
----

 <!--more-->